Network Topology Optimization via Deep Reinforcement Learning

-For optimizing the topology, we use the A2C-GS algorithm as a search method.
-Recall that the A2C-GS algorithm consists of two main parts: the verification part to validate whether or not a graph can calculate the objective value, and the optimization part by using RL algorithm to search graphs for optimizing the function.
-We specify the steps of A2C-GS in this case.
+For optimizing the topology, we use the DRL-GS algorithm as a search method.
+Recall that the DRL-GS algorithm consists of two main parts: the verification part to validate whether or not a topology can calculate the objective value, and the optimization part by using RL algorithm to search topologies for optimizing the function.
+We specify the steps of DRL-GS in this case.